kathrynwilkinson/SQL-employee-cms/UserStory.md

 * You may wish to have a separate file containing functions for performing specific SQL queries you'll need to use.
 Could a constructor function or a class be helpful for organizing these?

-* You will need to perform a variety of SQL JOINS to complete this assignment, and it's recommended you review the week's activities if you need a refresher on this.
+* You will need to perform a variety of SQL JOINS to complete this project.

 ![Employee Tracker](Assets/employee-tracker.gif)